It’s All About the People

 However, since my attention turned towards care farming, I have frequently felt out of my depth.
 To paraphrase a quote from Star Trek: It is farming, Jim, but not as we know it.

-Fortunately two factors have come in to play that have made the Care Farm the exciting prospect it is today.
+Fortunately two factors have come in to play that have made the farm the exciting prospect it is today.
 Firstly a tremendous team of staff and volunteers bringing their talents and experience to bear, and secondly the much appreciated good will and financial backing from a variety of sources.
 Due in no small measure to these wonderful contributions, this social enterprise is beginning to fly.

 Dr Rachael Fell-Chambers